python-pillow/Pillow/docs/handbook/tutorial.rst

 As seen in this example, you’ll get an :py:exc:`EOFError` exception when the sequence ends.

-Note that most drivers in the current version of the library only allow you to seek to the next frame (as in the above example).
-To rewind the file, you may have to reopen it.

 The following class lets you use the for-statement to loop over the sequence:

 Using the ImageSequence Iterator class